-Our team at Bovill has a wealth of experience gained both at the regulator and in-house and can support your firm in the following ways:
+Our team at Bovill has a wealth of experience gained both at the regulator and in-house, our prudential services team can support your firm in the following ways:

 - Calculating and reviewing Pillar 1 capital requirements